leo-leesco/fun/README.md

 Programming is an important part of the course.
 We give a mandatory programming project, which counts for about a third of the final grade.

+The project for year 2024-2025 is available [here](project/mpri-2.4-projet-2024-2025.tar.gz).
+The description is given in file sujet.pdf in the archive.

 ## Research Internship Proposals